Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Preliminaries

 \begin{proof} Take a problem $Q$ that belongs to P, but not to NL.
 Consider the parameterized problem $Q'$ with $(x,k)\in Q'$ if and only if $x \in Q$.
 (We just ignore the parameter part of the input.)
 Then $Q'$ belongs to FPT, since the polynomial time algorithm for $Q$ also solves $Q'$.
 If $Q'$ is in XNL, then there is an algorithm that solves $Q$ in (non-deterministic) logarithmic space, a contradiction.
-So $Q'$ belongs to FPT but not to XNL. \end{proof}
+So $Q'$ belongs to FPT but not to XNL. \end{proof} Chen et al.~\cite{ChenF03} introduce the following problem.